 Tips for Seeing Cherry Blossoms in Paris

-The best time to see cherry blossoms in Paris is during the week in order to avoid the crowds on the weekends.
+The best time to see cherry blossoms in Paris is during the week in order to avoid crowds on the weekends.
 Parisians love their family time on weekends.
 That means every park and green space is filled with people.
 Plan to see cherry blossoms in either the early morning or later in the evening for the best lighting.
-I prefer the early morning before the crowds arrive and to catch the soft glow of the morning sky.
-I still needed to wait my turn as many others have the same idea, especially photographers hired by influencers.
+I prefer the early morning before the crowds arrive to catch the soft glow of the morning sky.
+I still needed to wait my turn as many others had the same idea, especially photographers hired by influencers.

 I’ll pass along some of my best photography tips:

 - iPhone – get in close.
 Choose a bloom and make that your focal point with a backdrop of something interesting in the background or sky.
 And keep the sunlight behind you.

 - DSLR – choose either soft morning light or golden hour light.
 Use a fast lens with an aperture that’s between f/1.4-f/1.8 for the best results to get a blurred background.

 - Cloudy skies make for the best photos as the pink colour looks especially pretty on the grayest of days.

 As a holidaymaker…